xyproto/aget/README.md

 # aget

-`git clone` a package from AUR (the unofficial Arch Linux package repository that contains user-submitted packages), without having to remembering the URL.
+`git clone` a package from AUR (the unofficial Arch Linux package repository that contains user-submitted packages), without having to remember the URL.

 ## Example use